American Legion Riders Department of California,

 Section 8.
 The duties of the officers shall be as follows:

 A. PRESIDENT: Will serve as Chief Administrative Officer and will preside over all general meetings.
 Shall have general supervision over the affairs of the Chapter.
 Shall perform such duties as directed by the general membership.
-Must hold a valid motorcycle license, Will be limited to no more than three consecutive terms without a one year break between terms.
-Will serve as Chairperson of the Executive Board.
+Will be limited to no more than three consecutive terms without a one year break between terms.
+Will serve as Chairperson of the Executive Committee.

 B. VICE-PRESIDENT: Will assume the duties of the President in his/her absence and will assist the President in the performance of his duties.
-Must hold a valid motorcycle license, Will be limited to no more than two consecutive terms.
+Will be limited to no more than three consecutive terms.

 D. TREASURER: Will have charge of all finances of the Chapter.
 Will disburse funds as directed by the general membership.
 Will give detailed financial reports at each general meeting.
 Will serve as Chairperson of the Finance Committee.